 Supplies needed for mending:

 Mending uses simple materials and tools.
 All you need are some fabric scraps, needle and thread.
 Pick the type of thread you’d like based on how you want the finished mending to look (see below).
 Then, pick the right needle for the thread you plan on using for your project.
 I like to use a thimble for boro stitching, as the fabrics tend to be heavy weight in the projects I do.

 What type of thread should I use for mending?

 Any type of thread can be used, depending on the look you like.

 You can use Sashiko thread that has more twist than embroidery floss.
 Six strand embroidery floss can be used if you are looking for a chunkier stitch, or pearl cotton can be used, which is similar to Sashiko thread, but has more of a sheen than the Sashiko thread.
 Pearl cotton comes in several sizes, so you can vary the look of your stitches.
-You can even use basic sewing thread for a simple patch that doesn’t make much of a statement.
+You can even use basic sewing thread for a simple patch where you don’t want the thread to be the focus.

 How to sew on a boro patch:

 - Pick a scrap or two of fabric that covers the area that you want to patch.
 Multiple fabrics make it more visually interesting.

 - Pin the scraps to the textile you are patching.
 You can use straight pins, but my tip is to use safety pins so you don’t get poked!

 - If you like a neat patch, you can turn under the edge of the patch just a bit (like ⅛”), or leave it raw edge.
 Raw edge patches will give more texture as the garment is laundered.